ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ## Group: automaticroles
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Automatic roles management.
 Automatic roles are automatically granted to a new member of the guild.
 Group call lists all automatic roles for the guild.
-Group call with an arbitrary amount of roles will add those roles to the automatic roles list for this guild, effective immediately.*
+Group call with an arbitrary amount of roles will add those roles to the automatic roles list for the guild, effective immediately.*

 **Aliases:**
 `autoroles, automaticr, autorole, aroles, arole, arl, ar`